 Brass Bands England will lead by example in sharing our aspiration for equality, diversity and inclusion within our organisation, with our members, and across the banding community to make brass banding accessible for all.

 Challenge 2030 is BBE's vision is to see the makeup of bands reflect their communities, and to see Equality, Diversity and Inclusion across the whole of brass banding by 2030.

 The BBE EDI group is striving hard to realise this vision by working with bands and other organisations to facilitate change.
 Read CEO Kenny Crookston's interview with PRS.
-Hear Julie Hoggarth (EDI lead and BBE trustee) and Rosie Banham (BBE Membership Support Officer and EDI group member) talking about the group's work on the BBE show.
+Hear Julie Hoggarth (EDI lead and BBE trustee) and Rosie Banham (BBE Membership Services Manager and EDI group member) talking about the group's work on the BBE show.
 (Brass Bands Radio, 19 August 2020)